STAR FERRY

 Fares remained unaltered from 1997 until 2009.
 However, having been unable to absorb substantially increased costs and loss of revenue resulting from a 19% drop in passengers following relocation of the Star Ferry Pier in Central fare increases were approved and staged in two phases effective from 29 March 2009 and 1 January 2010.
 The increases applied to the Central to Tsim Sha Tsui and the Wan Chai to Tsim Sha Tsui routes and added 30 HK cents to the cost of weekday journeys and 80 HK cents to weekend and public holiday journeys.

 In the light of continuing heavy losses, projected future operating costs, revenue and increased costs and the Star Ferry's status as one of Hong Kong's most important heritage and cultural icons, in April 2012 the government approved a further fare rise for weekend and public holiday services.
 From 24th June 2012, fares on both routes on Saturdays, Sundays and public holidays adult fares increased by 40 cents and child and disabled persons fares by 30 cents.
 The cost of a 4-day tourist ticket was reduced from HK$34 to HK$25 as, since Hong Kong Tramways was sold by Star Ferry's owner, Wharf, to Veolia, it no longer includes tram journeys.
 In addition, the government has agreed to reimburse Star Ferry for the total revenue foregone, estimated at HK$3.8 million per annum, for offering elderly concessions (free journeys for people age 65 and over) for the period from 24th June 2012 until the end of 2013.
 Bicycles are allowed only at off-peak times, and only on the lower deck of the Wan Chai to Tsim Sha Tsui route.
 From 24th June 2012 a bicycle fare of HK$13 (previously free) was introduced.
+In July 2016, following a continued decline in revenue mainly due to a drop in passenger numbers on the Tsim Sha Tsui - Wan Chai route following relocation of Wan Chai Ferry Pier, Star Ferry submitted an application for fare increases to be implemented in two phases.
+Under the proposals adult fares would have risen by between 40 cents and 60 cents in February 2017 and by a further 20 cents in early 2018 which would have resulted in a cumulative increase amounting to over 25% but the government found insufficient grounds to support that proposal.
+Instead an increase averaging 8.9% was approved to take effect from 15th July 2017.
+Star Ferry's current franchise expires at the end of March 2018 and following a review of its performance by the Government, a new 15-year franchise has been awarded which runs from 1st April 2018 to 31st March 2033.
+In consideration of the new franchise award Star Ferry agreed to provide a free wi-fi service in the passenger areas of its piers, develop an app for passenger information and strengthen staff training including English proficiency.
+The company will also retrofit two of its diesel vessels with diesel-electric propulsion systems in 2018 with remaining vessels to be retrofitted at a rate of one per year.
+Star Ferry will also take over management of Central Pier 7, Central Terminal Building, Wan Chai Ferry Pier and Tsim Sha Tsui Ferry Pier.
+In December 2019 Star Ferry applied for an overall fare increase of 16.5% which would result in an increase of 30 to 50 cents on existing fares.
+The application has been approved by the government and revised fares take effect from 9th February 2021.
+In December 2022 Star Ferry put forward an application for substantial fare increases of up to 100% owing to declining passengers numbers and revenue.
+Daily passenger trips in mid-2022 amounted to only about 20% of 2018 numbers and a financial loss of HK$37 million was suffered in 2021.
+The company has also requested to end free travel for the elderly but would apply to join the existing government maximum HK$2 subsidised fare scheme for the elderly and disabled.

-CENTRAL TO TSIM SHA TSUI (KOWLOON POINT);
+CENTRAL - TSIM SHA TSUI (KOWLOON POINT);

-Ferries operate at intervals of between 6 and 12 minutes from 06-30 to 23-30 daily.
+Ferries operate at intervals of 6 to 12 minutes from 06-30 to 23-30 daily

-Child fares Monday - Friday HK$1.5 Upper Deck, HK$1.4 Lower Deck, Saturday, Sunday and public holidays HK$2.1 Upper Deck, HK$2 Lower Deck.
+Child age 3-12 Monday - Friday HK$2.9 Upper Deck, HK$2.8 Lower Deck, Saturday, Sunday and public holidays HK$3.9 Upper Deck, HK$3.7 Lower Deck.

 Bicycles are not allowed on this route.

-Child fares Monday - Friday HK$1.5 Saturday, Sunday and public holidays HK$2.1
+Child age 3-12 Monday - Friday HK$2.9 Saturday, Sunday and public holidays HK$3.9

 Further timetable information can be obtained from the Star Ferry website;